kuprogrammingclub/Weekly-Problems-2017-2018/README.md

 Hey all,
-If you have any questions setting up or working with Github,or any other questions regarding KU Programming Club, either ask us in the KUPG Slack channel (kuprogrammingclub.slack.com), or email one of us (zkb@ku.edu | jcroderman@gmail.com).
+If you have any questions setting up or working with Github,or any other questions regarding KU Programming Club, either ask us in the KUPG Slack channel (kuprogrammingclub.slack.com),

+or email one of us (zkb@ku.edu | jcroderman@gmail.com).
-Alternatively, since Github is required for EECS 448, you may refer to the class's tutorial here: https://wiki.ittc.ku.edu/ittc_wiki/index.php/EECS448:Lab1 https://wiki.ittc.ku.edu/ittc_wiki/index.php/EECS448:Lab2
+Alternatively, since Github is required for EECS 448, you may refer to the class's tutorials here:

+https://wiki.ittc.ku.edu/ittc_wiki/index.php/EECS448:Lab1

+https://wiki.ittc.ku.edu/ittc_wiki/index.php/EECS448:Lab2

-- KUPC Co-Chairs Zach, Justin
+  -- KUPC Co-Chairs Zach and Justin

 ### <u>Meeting Information</u><br>
-#### Date: Wednesday, September 14<br>Time: 7:00pm<br>Place: TBD
+#### Date: Wednesday, September 14<br>Time: 7:00pm <br>Place: LEEP2 G411
 <br>
 This repository provides a home for the KU Programming Group's weekly problems for the 2017-2018 school year.
 Solutions created by members may be committed into